When to return books

 Return books from National Library's 'Wellington, Overseas Non-fiction Collection' and 'Wellington, New Zealand Pacific Collection' to Wellington using the return labels supplied with your books.
 If you've lost your return labels, the address to use is:

 National Library of New Zealand

 Make sure the weight of each box is within the weight limit for the CourierPost ticket you attach (up to 15kg for CNTOTS or up to 25kg for CPCTWI).
 And remember the delivery address must be within the same island to use either of these ticket options.

 If the weight of your box ends up being more than the maximum weight allowed for your tickets (e.g. more than 15kgs), do not attach another ticket.
 Each ticket has an individual tracking number, so only one ticket can be used on a box.
 Instead, split the books between 2 boxes and use a new ticket for the second box.

-Step 4: Arrange for CourierPost to collect your box(es) of books
+Step 4: Arrange for CourierPost to collect your box(es)

 To book a courier to collect your boxes,